PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

 ## Securing APIs through subscriptions
 - APIs can be secured by using subscription keys.
 Requests sent to consume the API must include a valid subscription key in HTTP request headers or they will be rejected by the APIM gateway.
 - Subscription keys are generated through subscriptions, which are named containers for a pair of subscription keys.
 - Subscriptions give granular control over permissions and policies.
-The three main scopes for subscriptions are the following
+The three main scopes for subscriptions are the following:
   - All APIs - Applies to every API accessible from the gateway
   - Single API - Applies to a single imported API and its endpoints
   - Product - A collection of one or more APIs.
 The products can have different access rules, usage quotas, and terms of use.
 - Subscriptions include a primary and secondary key.
 The keys can be regenerated independently of each other.
-- Subscription keys can be sent through the default header of Ocp-Apim-Subscription-Key or through a query parameter of subscription-key
+- Subscription keys can be sent through the default header of Ocp-Apim-Subscription-Key or through a query parameter of subscription-key.
 - Subscriptions can be created from the Subscriptions blade from the APIM instance.

 ## Securing APIs through certificates